Fundamentals of Prosperity

 1Corinthians 10:11 Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come.

 In the Old Testament times, they did not have Bibles as we do.
-The scriptures were in the temple and perhaps the king had a copy if he made himself one as God told him to do, but the everyday person had no copies.
+The scriptures were in the temple, and perhaps the king had a copy if he made himself one as God told him to do, but the everyday person had no copies.
 God had many things that happened back then written down for our learning, for our admonition.
 We should feel greatly privileged to own a Bible and go to it daily to determine if the things we believe and are taught are so.

 If we wanted to know an amount to start with for giving in or to the church, in the Old Testament they gave a tithe, or a tenth (some say that when you totaled up all they were to give it came to about 40%).
-Now at least we have a number.
+Now, at least, we have a number.
 If you cannot do that much, do what you can and ask God to help you grow the amount.
 Remember, he that sows bountifully reaps also bountifully.

 Just to clear up a point.